Who we are

 The Regency Week is managed by a small group, whose job it is to manage the finances, secure funding, plan the week of events, create the publicity materials, run this website and Facebook, liaise with the event managers and, in some cases, run the events.
 This is a lot of work for a few volunteers, so if you live in the locality, we are always looking for extra people.
 We also have a wider group of people who are drawn from the people who run the events.

 Although the management of the Regency Week is an independent group, it is bankrolled by the Alton Chamber of Commerce & Industry.
 This connection exists because the Chamber wishes to do all it can to bring more tourists and visitors to the area, and the Jane Austen Regency Week is its contribution to this effort.
-After 11 years, we are most definitely achieving this and it is pleasing to see that the Regency Week now has a growing band of people who attend each year.
+After more than a decade, we are most definitely achieving this and it is pleasing to see that the Regency Week now has a growing band of people who attend each year.